AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 #### Possible Parameters
-1. `-name` - name of the person being added to the address book (maximum 50 characters)
+1. `-name` - name of the person being added to the address book
+    - Should only contain alphanumeric characters with a single space between words
+    - Accepted special characters: hyphen (-), apostrophe ('), slash (/), period (.), comma (,), and at symbol (@)
+    - Should be 1-50 characters long
-2. `-hp`   - numerical phone number of the person (3-12 digits)
+2. `-hp`   - numerical phone number of the person
+    - Should only contain digits
+    - Should be 3-12 digits long
 3. `-em`   - email address in the format 'user@domain'
+    - user
+        - Can only contain alphanumeric characters and the following special characters: `+`, `_`, `.`, `-`
+        - Must start and end with an alphanumeric character
+    - domain
+        - Can contain one or more subdomains separated by periods (.)
+        - Each subdomain can only contain alphanumeric characters and hyphens (`-`)
+        - Each subdomain must start and end with an alphanumeric character
+        - Must end with a top-level domain of minimum 2 characters
+    - User and domain parts are separated by a single at symbol (`@`)
 4. `-addr` - the address of the person in string format
+    - Should be 1-150 characters long
-5. `-gh` - the GitHub username string associated with the person (starts with '@', 3-39 characters)
+5. `-gh` - the GitHub username string associated with the person
+    - Should start with an at symbol (`@`)
+    - Can only contain alphanumeric characters or hyphens (`-`)
+    - Cannot begin or end with a hyphen (`-`)
+    - Cannot have consecutive hyphens (`--`)
+    - Should be 3-39 characters long (excluding the at symbol)

 <box type="tip" seamless>